© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn on The Roaches is a scheduled monument protected by Historic England under reference 1009042.
 View the official record →

-Round cairn on The Roaches is a Bronze Age funerary monument located on the moorland of The Roaches in Staffordshire.
+Round cairn on The Roaches is a Bronze Age burial monument situated on The Roaches, a prominent gritstone escarpment in Staffordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009042.

 Round cairn on The Roaches is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009042.